jobvisser03/jv-nix-config/README.md

 ## Very basic steps to set this up yourself

+Setting this up can be a bit confusing.
+Nix will build all of its own packages in `/nix` and symlink them to the right place.
+It will also create config files like "~/.zshrc".
+The nix language is often described as "json with functions".
+The docs and examples can sometimes be confusing.
+For me the deterministic and portable nature of my home directory is worth the learning curve.
+It's quite a cool system!

 - Install Nix: https://nixos.org/download/
 - Create a new folder and initialiase home-manager: `nix --experimental-features 'nix-command flakes' run home-manager/master -- init --switch`
 - Add your configuration (similar to flake.nix and shared/home.nix from this repository)